ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 ## Why do gas fees exist? {#why-do-gas-fees-exist}

 In short, gas fees help keep the Ethereum network secure.
 By requiring a fee for every computation executed on the network, we prevent bad actors from spamming the network.
-In order to avoid accidental or hostile infinite loops or other computational wastage in code, each transaction is required to set a limit on how many computational steps of code execution it can use.
+In order to avoid accidental or hostile infinite loops or other computational wastage in code, each transaction is required to set a limit to how many computational steps of code execution it can use.
 The fundamental unit of computation is "gas".

 Although a transaction includes a limit, any gas not used in a transaction is returned to the user (i.e. `max fee - (base fee + tip)` is returned).